 Medium Rare’s disc is licensed and authorized, and looks very good, better than at least one other foreign disc I’ve sampled.
 It does not play in Region A, and it carries no English subtitle track.
 The wide Panavision frame recovers the film’s good look and excellent color.
 Of special note is the marvelous music by Michel Colombier, which has a slightly Jerry Goldsmith-y feel without sounding derivative.
 Much ‘Computer’ themed music from the time quickly became obsolete.

 This English disc offers a brief still montage and a gallery of images from the pressbook, and a full-length audio commentary with Joseph Sargent, who passed away in 2014.
 Sargent free-associates while watching the movie, talking proudly of the technical challenges that were met, and his methods for bringing the talky script to life.
 He doesn’t have any profound observations to make about the Brave New World of computers.
-He expresses his surprise that they became so small — he thought that a computer would always fill an entire room, or a warehouse.
+He expresses his surprise that they became so small — he thought that a computer would always fill an entire room.

 Ordering European discs can be a problem, as I’ve been alerted to the fact that bootlegs proliferate, even on Amazon.
 A reader told me of a funky Colossus disc he bought in this way.
 He sent me a screen grab of a title card it displays at the beginning: